 The New York State Sheriff’s Association (NYSSA) accreditation programs establish a standard of excellence in a particular area of the Sheriff’s responsibility.
 Participation in the NYSSA accreditation programs promotes efficiency, raises the quality of service, improves morale and, often reduces insurance costs.

 CIVIL: Sheriff’s Civil Divisions serve and execute civil court process, such as summons, evictions, Family Court orders, executions, orders of attachment, orders of seizure, and many more civil process items.
 Additionally, these divisions must collect and account for millions of dollars received by the Sheriff in enforcing civil judgments.
 To help Sheriffs assure that these divisions operate efficiently and properly, NYSSA developed a civil accreditation program that contains 120 civil accreditation standards.
 The standards contain detailed requirements regarding the handling and accounting of money collected for judgments and money collected by Sheriffs on behalf of the county.
-The Civil Bureau was initially accredited in 2009.
+The Civil Bureau was initially accredited in 2009 and subsequently reaccredited in 2014.

 The New York State Law Enforcement Accreditation Program (NYSLEAP) is a progressive and contemporary way of helping police agencies evaluate and improve their overall performance.
 It provides formal recognition that an organization meets or exceeds general expectations of quality in the field.
 Accreditation acknowledges the implementation of policies that are conceptually sound and operationally effective.